CLICK HERE for more information on the GALA and to register.

 There are five steps to becoming a Chai Mitzvah, which include:

-1. Attending a monthly study session for 9 months, with a specially designed curriculum
+1. Attend a monthly group study session for 9 months, with a specially designed curriculum, provided by Chai Mitzvah.

 Chai Mitzvah is a nondenominational 501(c)3 corporation.

 Chai Mitzvah particpants are asked to deepen their engagement in their own Jewish lives by choosing commitments in study, spirituality and social action.
 We're sharing some of them here each day, on our March to Sinai.
 To see prior weeks' stories, click here.

 Laura J from MI says, "I am taking a senior to her doctor appointments and assisting with activities at the synagogue which is going through a revival in downtown Detroit"

 Kelila H from MI says, "I have become a Gabbai at my Conservative congregation."

 Elizabeth K from MI says, "I purchased a tallit and wear each week"

 Eric W from Wayne NJ says, "I am baking challah (learning, then doing, then "experimenting" with different recipes."